 You Could Save $100 in an Hour

-Texans can save as much as $100 a year on their auto insurance by shopping around.
+Texans can save as much as $100 a year on their auto insurance by shopping around and comparing their current policy to others

-To save money on your auto insurance, follow these simple steps:
+To save money on your auto insurance, also follow these steps:

 - Look at factors other than price.
 Buy only from licensed insurance companies and agents.
 Also, make sure the companies you’re considering are financially stable and have good customer service.
 You can view company profiles on the TDI website that provide helpful information about insurance companies, including their license status, complaint index, and financial rating.

 - Get quotes from several companies.
 Rates can vary among companies, so get several quotes.
 Visit www.HelpInsure.com to help you narrow your search.
-The website is a free service of TDI and the Office of Public Insurance Counsel.
-It includes sample rates from companies licensed to sell insurance in Texas and other information to help you shop.
-Call the companies directly to get an exact rate quote.
+You will need to call the companies directly to get an exact rate quote.

 - Buy only the coverage you need.
 Texas law requires you to have auto liability insurance, but the other standard coverages – medical payments, personal injury protection, uninsured/underinsured motorist, towing and labor, rental reimbursement, and collision and comprehensive – aren’t required.
 You can consider dropping your collision and comprehensive coverage if your car is older, paid for, and of low value.
 If you still owe money on your car, your lender will probably require you to have collision and comprehensive coverage.